openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 > **NOTE**: The name of a root directory with extensions should not be equal to "extensions" because it will result in a
 > name collision with the built-in Model Optimizer extensions.

-> **NOTE**: Model Optimizer itself is built using these extensions so there are huge number of examples on how to use
+> **NOTE**: Model Optimizer itself is built using these extensions so there is a huge number of examples on how to use
 > them in the Model Optimizer code.

 ### Model Optimizer Operation <a name="extension-operation"></a>
-Model Optimizer defines a class `mo.ops.Op` (`Op` will be used later in the document to be short) which is a base class for an operation used in the Model Optimizer.
+Model Optimizer defines a class `mo.ops.Op` (`Op` will be used later in the document to be short), which is a base class for an operation used in the Model Optimizer.
 The instance of the `Op` class serves several purposes:

 1. Stores the operation attributes.